mateuszgrzybek/teonite-test-task/README.md

 sudo docker-compose up
 ```
 3. Wait for docker to pull all the necessary dependencies and build the images.
-4. Watch containers run (web-scraper may take a short while to do it's job, please be patient).
+4. Watch containers run (web-scraper may take a short while (averaging 39 seconds) to do it's job, please be patient).
 5. After web-scraper is done with it's task, the app is ready to be used on local port 8080.
 You can access the json docs via browsable api or by running `curl` commands such as:

 ```
 curl http://localhost:8080/authors/
 curl http://localhost:8080/stats/